McDonald’s Customer Climbs Through Drive-Thru Window, Allegedly Helps Herself To A Soda And Food [Video]

-A female suspect was caught on surveillance video allegedly climbing through a McDonald’s drive-thru in Columbia, Maryland and is now wanted by the Howard County Police who have offered a $500 reward for any information about the case.
+A female suspect was caught on surveillance video allegedly climbing through a McDonald’s drive-thru in Columbia, Maryland, and is now wanted by the Howard County Police who have offered a $500 reward for any information about the case.

 The “squeeze-thru” (as some news media outlets have alternatively described it) incident in the Baltimore suburb occurred on November 5 at about 1 a.m., but detectives have just released an edited version of the footage in hopes that someone can identify the suspect.
 See the clip below.